Second moment of the light-cone Siegel transform and applications: Light-cone Siegel transform and its moment formulas

-Since $f$ is bounded and compactly supported, for any $g\in G$ the above series defining $S_Qf$ is a finite sum; in particular, it absolutely converges.
-Moreover, since $\G$ preserves $\cL_Q$, $S_Qf$ is left $\G$-invariant, and thus can be viewed as a function on $Y_Q$.
+Since $f$ is bounded and compactly supported, for any $g\in G$ the series defining $S_Qf$ is a finite sum and hence absolutely converges.
+Moreover, $S_Qf$ is left $\G$-invariant, and can be viewed as a function on $Y_Q$.
 The main goal of this section is to prove the moment formulas of the light-cone Siegel transform stated in \thmref{thm:mainrest}.